ETC5521 Tutorial 8

 position=position_jitter(height=0.3, width=0.3))))

-1. Subset the data to Brighton only.
-Make an interactive scatterplot matrix of rooms, bedroom2, bathroom and price, coloured by type of property.
+1. Here’s where we will start using interactive plots to explore the multivariate relationships.
+Subset the data to Brighton only.
+This will make the analysis easier.
+Make an interactive scatterplot matrix of price, rooms, bedroom2, bathroom and landsize, coloured by type of property.
 There are some high price properties.
 Select these cases, and determine what’s special about them – if anything.

 dplyr::filter(suburb=="Brighton")